Northern Arizona Lumberjacks football

 The NAU Lumberjacks football program is the intercollegiate American football team for the Northern Arizona University located in Flagstaff, Arizona.
 The team competes in the NCAA Division I Football Championship Subdivision (FCS) and is a member of the Big Sky Conference.
 The school's first football team was fielded in 1915.
-The team plays its home games at the 17,500 seat Walkup Skydome.
-Chris Ball has been the head coach since the 2019 season.
+The team plays its home games at the 10,500 seat Walkup Skydome.
+Brian Wright was hired as the Head Football Coach on December 3, 2023.

 History

 The Lumberjacks have maintained numerous rivalries with their western counterparts.
 Competition has not only been limited to the west.
 The Lumberjacks have also taken on eastern programs such as the Ole Miss Rebels, Florida Atlantic Owls, and the Appalachian State Mountaineers.

 On September 18, 2021, Northern Arizona beat Arizona for the first time since 1932, winning 21–19.
 It was their first win against a FBS team since beating UTEP in 2018 and their third overall win against an FBS team since 2012.
 It is also the first time they beat a member of the Pac-12 Conference.